 The card reads like this: “Remembering his smile and his funny sense of humour.
 He has left his mark here & especially at the way he dealt with his long term illness.
 He was a man of courage and he was full of love for God.”

 Dear Reader, if you like me have lost someone very close to you (or know someone who has), it may be useful to write a timeline, a ‘grief history’.
-In one or two of the books read soon after George died I was encouraged to do just that; write a list of events, listing losses, the highs and lows etc. Possibly, reading this, you still have your spouse, parent or loved one.
+In one or two of the books read soon after my husband, Fred George died I was encouraged to do just that; write a list of events, listing losses, the highs and lows etc. Possibly, reading this, you still have your spouse, parent or loved one.
 I’d encourage you to spend time, documenting your memories and sharing your precious time with each other – well worth it!